-We have entered into employment agreements with our named executive officers that provide for specified payments and benefits in connection with a termination of employment by us without Cause or a resignation by the named executive officer for Good Reason.
+We have entered into employment agreements with our named executive officers that provide for specified payments and benefits in connection with a termination of employment by us without Cause or a resignation by the named executive officer for Good Reason (as such terms are defined in the employment agreements).
 Our goal in providing severance and change in control benefits is to offer sufficient cash continuity protection such that our executives will focus their full time and attention on the requirements of the business rather than the potential implications for their respective positions.
-We prefer to have certainty regarding the potential severance amounts payable to the named executive officers, rather than negotiation severance at the time that a named executive officer's employment terminates.
-We have also determined that accelerated vesting provisions with respect to equity awards in connection with a qualifying termination in connection with a Change in Control are appropriate because they encourage our named executive officers to stay focused on the business in those circumstances, rather than focusing on the potential implications for them personally.
+We prefer to have certainty regarding the potential severance amounts payable to the named executive officers, rather than negotiating severance at the time that a named executive officer's employment terminates.
+We have also determined that accelerated vesting provisions with respect to equity awards in connection with a qualifying termination are appropriate because they encourage our named executive officers to stay focused on the business in those circumstances, rather than focusing on the potential implications for them personally.